 Little cultural messages that we imbibe.

 So here goes for some truth busting today….

 Is about lies themselves:

 White lies are harmless.

-When my friend was a child and the ice cream truck went by her mum used to tell her it plays that tune when it’s run out of ice cream!
+When my friend was a child and the ice cream truck went by her mum used to tell her the driver plays that tune when he's run out of ice cream!

 Here are a few other white lies that parents have admitted to:

 "At night I tell my three-year-old that the sun won't come back up if he doesn't go to sleep."

 "When my daughter was three, I used to tell her the park had closing hours."

 "Sorry, kids.
 We can't watch anything; the iPad is broken.